 Readers will want to get to know each character just as well as if they were human.
 In fact, some of them might be human.
 Your novel will succeed or fail on the characters you create.
 They need to be strong.
 They need to be vulnerable.
 You have to make them struggle, both with each other and within themselves, as well as with barriers to their quest.
 And they need to grow through their struggles.

 Just as with any other story, your ghostwriter needs to know everything about your characters

-Most of all, you’ll want to describe the relationship of each character to the main protagonist and the main antagonist, and how those relationships are to evolve through the story.
+Most of all, you need to describe the relationship of each character to the main protagonist and the main antagonist, and how those relationships will evolve through the story.

-your ghostwriter can make all of this up, so don’t worry.
-But the more information you provide the ghostwriter, the more your characters will be as you envisage them.
+Your ghostwriter can make all of this up, so don’t worry.
+But the more information you provide the writer, the more your characters will be as you envisage them.